samuelbortolin/sprout-classification/README.md

 ### main

-Change the path with the image to analyze and run the script to extract the relevant edges of the image using canny and sobel.
-It also tries a hsv color filtering approach and extracts edges on the hsv filtered image.
+Change the path with the image to analyze and run the script: it extracts the relevant edges of the image using canny and sobel.
+It also tries an HSV color filtering approach and extracts the relevant edges of the HSV filtered image.

 The script can be run using one of the two set of commands: